khliland/CCI/README.md

-# CCI Package
+# Welcome to the CCI Package

-The CCI (Computational Conditional Independence) package in R is designed to test for conditional independence between two variables given a set of conditioning variables.
+Thanks for checking out the CCI (Computational Conditional Independence) package in R. The package is designed to test for conditional independence between two variables given a set of conditioning variables.
 It utilizes machine learning models, permutation testing, and Monte Carlo cross-validation to estimate a null distribution of a performance metric and a corresponding test statistic.
 This method is especially useful in causal inference modeling.

 ### Key Features:
 - Generates null distributions and test statistics using permutation testing.